Pre-Admission Testing

 For more than 100 years, nurse anesthetists have been providing safe, high-quality anesthesia care to surgical patients of all ages, in every setting in which anesthesia is delivered and for every type of surgical procedure imaginable.

-At UT Medical Center, anesthesia care is provided utilizing the team approach.
+At the medical center, anesthesia care is provided using a team approach.
 The anesthesia care team consists of an anesthesiologist, a certified registered nurse anesthetist (CRNA), an anesthesia resident or a student nurse anesthetist.
-Prior to the day of surgery, many patients are asked to visit the anesthesia pre-op clinic.
+Before surgery, patients are asked to visit the anesthesia preop clinic.
 At this time, a medical history is taken by a nurse and/or doctor, lab work may be drawn and special tests are ordered.
 A discussion with the patient takes place at this time about the type of anesthesia suitable for him and the type of surgery he is having done.

-On the day of surgery, the patient will meet with the anesthesiologist and nurse anesthetist or resident who will participate in his case.
-Again, a medical history is obtained and the plan of anesthesia care finalized.
+On the day of surgery, the patient meets with the anesthesiologist and nurse anesthetist or resident who will participate in his case.
+Again, a medical history is obtained, and the plan of anesthesia care finalized.
 An anesthesiologist is present as the patient goes to sleep, intermittently during the case and then as the patient wakes up.
 An anesthesiologist is always immediately available if needed.
 The nurse anesthetist or resident assigned to the case remains with the patient throughout the entire case.

 Perfusion Services